 So people in your community were pretty sympathetic to your family when you had to leave.

 That part I have no recollection.
-I don’t even remember getting on a bus and going to the assembly center, I have little tidbits after I got there in terms of our room conditions.
+I don’t even remember getting on a bus and going to the assembly center, I have little tidbits after I got there in terms of our room conditions, which was like an office type cube.
+The walls only provided privacy, since they did not reach the ceiling, and a cloth door.
 The rest room, and the fact that there was a fence with barbed wire and a guard tower.
 And the guard tower had a heavy duty machine gun.
 It was pointing down, of course no one was standing directly behind it but it looked in.
 Later as an adult I learned another reason they locked us up was for our protection.
 If somebody’s going to hurt us, shouldn’t it be pointing out?

-When you were at Minidoka, what do you remember about that camp and your impression of it as a young kid?
+When you were at Minidoka, what do you remember about that center and your impression of it as a young kid?

 Did you get the sense that for whatever reason, Minidoka’s security felt more relaxed than the other camps?